boettiger-lab/rl4caribou/README.md

 Here $\mu_t$ and $\omega_t$ are, respectively, the moose and wolf mortalities due to culling.
 The other parameters in the equations are estimated from empirical data in the reference.

+**Problem in plain language:** choose culling mortalities $\omega_t$ and $\mu_t$ such that 1. the caribou population can grow, 2. all three populations are maintained at a healthy level, 3. the cost of implementing the policy is as low as possible.

+We operationalize this problem in the following way:

+First, we break down time into discrete timesteps representing one year.
+At each time-step, the manager observes the vector of populations $(M_t, B_t, W_t)$ and chooses an *action* $(\mu_t, \omega_t)$.